rushabhjhaveri/Notes/Technology/AWS/Certified_Solutions_Architect_Associate/IAM.md

 S3 transfer acceleration enables fast, easy, and secure transfer of files over long distances between end-users and an S3 bucket

 Transfer acceleration takes advantage of Amazon CloudFront's globally distributed edge locations; as the data arrives at an edge location, the data is routed to S3 over an optimized network path

+## S3 Pricing Tiers ##
+What makes up the cost of S3:
+* Storage
+* Requests & Data Retrievals
+* Data Transfer
+* Management & Replication

+S3 Storage Tiers:
+* S3 Standard
+* S3 - IA
+* S3 One Zome - IA
+* S3 - Intelligent Tiering
+* S3 Glacier
+* S3 Glacier Deep Archive

+Understand how to get the best value out of S3

+Often, using S3 Intelligent Tiering will help save costs

+## S3 Security & Encryption ##

+By default, all newly created buckets are _private_

+Can set up access control to buckets via _bucket policies_ and _access control lists_

+S3 buckets can be configured to create access logs, which log all requests made to the bucket -- these logs can be sent to another bucket and even to another bucket in another account

+Encryption in transit is achieved by SSL/TLS

+Encryption at rest [server-side encryption, or SSE] is achieved by:
+* S3 Managed Keys [SSE-S3]
+* AWS Key Management Service, Managed Keys [SSE-KMS]
+* Server Side Encryption With Customer Provided Keys [SSE-C]

+Client-Side Encryption

+## S3 Versioning ##

+Using versioning with S3:
+* stores all versions of an object, including all writes and even if you delete an object
+* great backup tool
+* once enabled, *versioning cannot be disabled*; it can only be _suspended_
+* integrates with _lifecycle rules_
+* comes with MFA-Delete capability, which uses MFA to provide an additional layer of security when performing actions with critical effects